hanzhu97702/DSNet/README.md

 # 🔨 Usage

+### Dataset
+The adopted Berlin and Augsburg datasets can be downloaded in [Google Drive Link](https://drive.google.com/drive/folders/1kjXSncSRijOEtFRKghHBWJmMn-Qjmi5t?usp=drive_link).

 ### Training

 * `./demo.py` is the script for training DSNet on different hyperspectral datasets.
 The patch size can be changed according to input dataset.